austintgriffith/burner-wallet/README.md

 💸 Press the `[Request]` button to instantly create a popup point-of-sale system and have a QR code to display in the window of your shop.
 Patrons can send you funds with [a simple scan in seconds](https://youtu.be/neZeaXAnkAg).

-🏦 Press the ‘[Exchange]’ button to move ETH or DAI that you sent to your burner into [xDai](https://poa.network/xdai).
+🏦 Press the `[Exchange]` button to move ETH or DAI that you sent to your burner into [xDai](https://poa.network/xdai).

+🔗 Press the `[Link]` button to send value in a link over chat or QR scan in person.
+We use a decentralized meta transaction relay system so the receiving party doesn't need to have a wallet or gas to claim.

 🗝️ If you would like more permanence, press the [Advanced] button and [use a short pass phrase](https://youtu.be/3zAFo-8p_tg?t=48) to seed a keypair.